Finn Johannsen – Go Check The Survey (Strictly Rhythm)

 Beginnen wir mit einer simplen Frage.
 Wie bist Du auf Dr. Buzzard’s Original Savannah Band gekommen?

-Den Namen habe ich zuerst in Andy Warhols Magazin gelesen, ich würde mal tippen so 1977 oder 78.
+Den Namen habe ich zuerst in Andy Warhols Magazin Interview gelesen, ich würde mal tippen so 1977 oder 78.
 Da gab es damals eine sehr gute Musikkolumne von Glenn O’Brien, und Interview war in den Zeiten, als es noch nicht so richtig losgegangen war mit dem Hedonismus in der Subkultur, ein Zentralorgan.
 Man konnte sich sowohl über P-Funk informieren als auch über frühe Ausformungen von New Wave, Pere Ubu, Richard Hell, Blondie usw.
 Diese ganze Szene wurde natürlich sofort quasi vor der Haustür chronistenmäßig mitgeschrieben.
 Hier in Deutschland war von der Informationsseite in Sachen interessanter Rock, Pop, Soul und sonst welche Musik nicht viel geboten.
-Es gab damals die Zeitschrift Sounds, dort glänzte dann manchmal Ingeborg Schober mit einem Artikel über Kevin Ayers oder Music-Ableger, oder La Düsseldorf und Neu!, es war noch die Zeit bevor Leute wie Diedrich Diederichsen dort geschrieben haben, oder Hans Keller, die das Andere dann auch aufgegriffen haben.
+Es gab damals die Zeitschrift Sounds, dort glänzte dann manchmal Ingeborg Schober mit einem Artikel über Kevin Ayers oder Roxy Music-Ableger, oder La Düsseldorf und Neu!, es war noch die Zeit bevor Leute wie Diedrich Diederichsen dort geschrieben haben, oder Hans Keller, die das Andere dann auch aufgegriffen haben.
 Wenn man aber ein bisschen mehr wissen wollte, fand ich es echt schwierig, und ich bin sowieso Warholianer und fand in Interview eine schöne Quelle.
 Und da wurde dann im Zusammenhang mit ganz anderen merkwürdigen Musikformen, ich glaube es war tatsächlich gerade etwas mit P-Funk geschehen, Dr. Buzzard erwähnt.
 Und wie das dort beschrieben wurde hat bei mir sofort eine Sehnsucht losgetreten.
 Ich war eben jemand, der auch damals gerne Disco hörte, ich hörte aber auch gerne Punk und mochte das Gebrochene in Disco.
 Ich fand den Camp-Aspekt, den man als Leser von Andy Warhols Interview sowieso beherrschte oder erkennen konnte, an Popmusik immer sehr reizvoll.
 Das Zitathafte, das Vorformulierte.
 Und es schien mir in der Beschreibung dessen, was diese Band machen würde, als wäre das so eine Art afroamerikanische Ausgabe von Roxy Music.
 Eine dandyeske, hedonistische Formation, die über das, was man von anderen, sehr eleganten Formationen wie Chic kannte, hinausging.
 Und so war es dann auch.
 Ich habe mich auf die Suche gemacht, man konnte über Import die Sachen schon irgendwie erwischen, und da kam dann gerade das zweite Album „Meets King Pennett“ raus als ich das las.
 Das habe ich mir gekauft und dann das erste gleich danach, was ja schon 1976 erschienen war.
 Und 79 kam dann ja gleich noch „Goes To Washington“ raus.
 Das sind die drei ganz großen Alben dieser Band.
 Es gab später noch ein etwas verunglücktes, wo auch die Besetzung nicht mehr dieselbe war.
 Und es gab natürlich eine ganz große Folgegeschichte ins etwas leichter Verständliche, mit Kid Creole & The Coconuts, den Coconuts und Coati Mundi usw.
-Diese ganze New York--Achse auf dem ZE-Label, wo es dann rüberging bis zu James Chance, der dann plötzlich bei den Aural Exciters mitspielte.
+Diese ganze New York-Paris-Achse auf dem ZE-Label, wo es dann rüberging bis zu James Chance, der dann plötzlich bei den Aural Exciters mitspielte.
 Und plötzlich mischte sich das, was man Post Punk nannte, mit Disco, was ja heute ganz modisch und modern ist, diese ganze Post Punk/Disco-Connection.
 Und das Ganze kündigte sich mit Dr. Buzzard schon an.

 Wenn Du damals über Interview davon erfahren hast, ist das ja schon ein Erstkontakt, der kontextuell vorbelastet ist.
 Konnte die Musik denn einlösen, was Du Dir davon erhofft hattest?